In the visualization area, the 3D VENUE displays the positions of all the virtual objects.

 The selected objects can also be moved together.
 To persistently move a selection of objects together and link their parameters, create a group in the Groups View.

-HOLOPHONIX 1.7 introduced a new transformation tool, which offers advanced positioning options.
+HOLOPHONIX offers a unique transformation tool, for advanced positioning options.

 To position a Source or a Speaker in the 3D Venue, select it, then it can be positioned freely when placing the cursor at the center of the object.